haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-KNOXSS-entension-using-Selenium-and-Python.md

 ## What is Selenium:

 Selenium automates browsers.
 It is widely used by automation testers but can be used in security as well.
-Someone can ask: I can do the same with wget/curl.
-But Selenium can render the whole page with JavaScript and CSS as every user will see, that is useful when talking about DOM-based XSS'es.
+Someone can say: I can do the same with wget/curl.
+But Selenium can render the whole page including JavaScript and CSS, that is useful when talking about DOM-based XSS'es.
 Add to it a method for detecting JavaScript alerts, Radamsa for mutation of parameters values, and you have almost a full dynamic scanner, I know that almost makes a difference :)

 ## What I found: